Optimality of Correlated Sampling Strategies: Lower bound on correlated sampling

-\begin{theorem}[Main Result] For every $\delta \in (0,1)$ and $\gamma > 0$, there exists a family of pairs of distributions $(P,Q)$ satisfying $\dTV(P,Q) \le \delta$ such that any correlated sampling strategy for this family has error at least $\frac{2 \cdot \delta}{1+\delta} - \gamma$. \end{theorem} Our proof of \Cref{thm:main} is surprisingly simple and is based on studying the following \emph{constrained agreement} problem that we introduce and which is tightly related to correlated sampling.
-Alice is given a subset $A \subseteq [n]$ and Bob is given a subset $B \subseteq [n]$, where the pair $(A,B)$ is sampled from some distribution $\mathcal{D}$.
-Alice is required to output an element $i \in A$ and Bob is required to output an element $j \in B$, such that the disagreement probability $\Pr_{(A,B) \sim D}[i \neq j]$ is minimized.
+In order to prove \autoref{thm:main}, we first introduce the \emph{constrained agreement} problem, a relaxation of the correlated sampling problem.
+In this problem, Alice and Bob are given sets $A \subseteq \Omega$ and $B \subseteq \Omega$, respectively, where the pair $(A,B)$ is sampled from some (known) distribution $\mathcal{D}$.
+Alice and Bob are required to output elements $a \in A$ and $b \in B$, respectively, such that the disagreement probability $\Pr_{(A,B) \sim D}[a \neq b]$ is minimized.